ThatGuyJamal/rust-f32-crunching/README.md

 ```

 *This is ran on my Ryzen 5 2600 with 6 cores and 12 threads.
 Performance may be different on your system...*

+# Running the benchmark

+To run simply run the [test.sh](./test.sh) script.
+It will compile the code and run the benchmark.